Bodmer/TFT_eSPI/README.md

 # TFT_eSPI

-An Arduino IDE compatible graphics and fonts library for 32 bit processors.
-The library is targeted at 32 bit processors, it  has been performance optimised for RP2040, STM32, ESP8266 and ESP32 types, other processors may be used but will use the slower generic Arduino interface calls.
+A feature rich Arduino IDE compatible graphics and fonts library for 32 bit processors.
+The library is targeted at 32 bit processors, it  has been performance optimised for RP2040, STM32, ESP8266 and ESP32 types, other 32 bit processors may be used but will use the slower generic Arduino interface calls.
 The library can be loaded using the Arduino IDE's Library Manager.
 Direct Memory Access (DMA) can be used with the ESP32, RP2040 and STM32 processors with SPI interface displays to improve rendering performance.
-DMA with a parallel interface (8 and 16 bit parallel) is only supported with the RP2040.
+DMA with a parallel interface (8 and 16 bit) is only supported with the RP2040.

+The screen controller, interface pins and library configuration settings must be defined inside the library.
+They can NOT be defined in the Arduino sketch.
+See the User_Setup_Select.h file for details.
+This approach has significant advantages, it keeps the examples clean from long configuration options and once the setup is defined any example can be run without modification.
+PlatformIO users can define these settings on a per project basis within a platformio.ini file, see Docs folder in library.

+Lots of example sketches are provided which demonstrate using the functions in the library.
+Due to the popularity of the library there are lots of online tutorials for TFT_eSPI that have been created by enthusiastic users.

 Optimised drivers have been tested with the following processors: